 To overcome this and make the job easier for yourself, you need a platform that offers easy visibility of KPIs and consistent reports from across your CI portfolio.
 That's a key feature of Companion by Minitab.

-To learn exactly how to make your CI initiatives more visible, effective and profitable, check out this video.
+To make your CI initiatives more visible, effective and profitable, check out Companion by Minitab.